 - Restart your PC or laptop and try to open or save a Word file now.

-Here’s how you can create a temporary internet files folder:
+Here’s how you can create a temporary Internet files folder:

-- Run the command prompt as administrator.
+- Run the Command Prompt as an administrator.

 - Hit Enter after typing the following commands sequentially: